ganry/angularjs-socket-io-seed/README.md

 # AngularJS Socket.io Seed

 With this AngularJS seed you can start developing realtime application right away.
 No more setting up server stuff to start your development.
-This seed include AngularJS on the front and NodeJS, Express and Socket.io on the back.
+This seed includes AngularJS on the front and NodeJS, Express and Socket.io on the back.
 Instead of wasting your time on Project configuration you can start making an awesome app today.

 This project is an application skeleton for writing [AngularJS](http://angularjs.org/) apps that use